Moving to Cadzand, The Netherlands

 We asked people living in Cadzand to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Cadzand, you should pack a variety of clothing to accommodate for the temperate maritime climate, including warm clothing for the winter months and lighter clothing for the summer.
 Waterproof clothing and an umbrella are also essential due to the frequent rain.
 Pack your important documents such as passport, visa, driver's license, birth certificate, and medical records.
 If you're moving for work or study, don't forget any necessary paperwork related to your employment or education.
 Bring your electronics, including your laptop, smartphone, and any other devices you use regularly.
 Don't forget the appropriate power adapters for the Netherlands' Type F power outlets.
 If you're planning on driving in the Netherlands, you should bring your driver's license and consider packing a GPS or navigation system.
 Pack any prescription medications you take regularly, along with a copy of your prescription and a letter from your doctor explaining your need for the medication.
 Bring personal items that will make your new place feel like home, such as photos, favorite books, or small keepsakes.
 If you have a favorite brand of toiletries that may not be available in the Netherlands, consider packing a supply to last you until you find a local alternative.
-Lastly, pack a Dutch phrasebook or dictionary if you're not already fluent in the language, as this will help you settle in and communicate with locals," said one expat in Cadzand.
+Lastly, pack a Dutch phrasebook or dictionary if you're not already fluent in the language, as this will help you settle in and communicate with locals," commented one expat who made the move to Cadzand.

 What cultural faux pas should I try to avoid making in Cadzand?